leahxqing/reading/notes/harmless_03/ReadMe.md

 A formal illustration of the bad control problem in the college/occupation example (the effects of a college degree on earnings that people can work in one of two occupations, while collar and blue collar.
 And the occupation is highly correlated with both education and pay, thus is better to look at the effect college on wages within an occupation).

-Let $ W_i $ be a dummy variable that denotes white collar workers and $ Y_i $ denote earnings.
-The realization of these variables is determined by college graduation status and potential outcomes that are indexed against $ C_i $.
+Let $W_i$ be a dummy variable that denotes white collar workers and $Y_i$ denote earnings.
+The realization of these variables is determined by college graduation status and potential outcomes that are indexed against $C_i$.
 We have

 $$
     Y_i=C_iY_{1i}+(1-C_i)Y_{0i} \\
     W_i=C_iW_{1i}+(1-C_i)W_{0i}
 $$

-where $ C_i=1 $ for college graduates and is zero otherwise.
-Assuming that $ C_i $ is randomly assigned, it is independent of all potential outcomes.
-Thus, the causal effect of $ C_i $ on either $ Y_i $ or $ W_i $ since independence gives:
+where $C_i=1$ for college graduates and is zero otherwise.
+Assuming that $C_i$ is randomly assigned, it is independent of all potential outcomes.
+Thus, the causal effect of $C_i$ on either $Y_i$ or $W_i$ since independence gives:

 $$
     E[Y_i|C_i=1]- E[Y_i|C_i=0]= E[Y_{1i}-Y_{0i}] \\
     E[W_i|C_i=1]- E[W_i|C_i=0]= E[W_{1i}-W_{0i}]
 $$

-Bad control means that a comparison of earnings conditional on $ W_i $ does not have a causal interpretation.
+Bad control means that a comparison of earnings conditional on $W_i$ does not have a causal interpretation.

 $$
 E[Y_{1i}|W_{1i}=1]-E[Y_{0i}|W_{0i}=1] \\